MedRAX: Medical Reasoning Agent for Chest X-ray: MedRAX

 The agent continuously monitors tool outputs and errors, incorporating these results into its reasoning loop to inform subsequent tool selection.
 Through its memory, MedRAX caches tool outputs to prevent redundant computations, optimizing performance in multi-step analyses that might reference the same intermediate results.

-The framework supports parallel execution of independent tools while providing flexible deployment configurations - tools can be quantized for efficiency and distributed across CPU or GPU resources. \autoref{fig:interface} shows an example user interaction with MedRAX.
+The framework supports parallel execution of independent tools and flexible deployment configurations - tools can be quantized for efficiency and distributed across CPU or GPU. \autoref{fig:interface} shows an example user interaction with MedRAX.